top of page

 About the Event

-In 1973, the Supreme Court ruled in Roe v.
-Wade that the United States Constitution protects a woman’s right to obtain an abortion.
-Prior to Roe, abortion was largely illegal in the United States and women who sought to terminate a pregnancy often had to resort to dangerous procedures that at times led to serious physical injury and death.
+In 1973, the Supreme Court ruled in that the United States Constitution protects a woman’s right to obtain an abortion.
+Prior to , abortion was largely illegal in the United States and women who sought to terminate a pregnancy often had to resort to dangerous procedures that at times led to serious physical injury and death.
 In the late 1960s, a group of young women in Chicago formed the underground JANE Collective where, at their own legal peril, they provided counseling on abortion services to women.
-After the Roe decision, the Janes disbanded and for the next fifty years women in the United States were able to obtain medically safe abortions.
-All of that changed in June 2022, however, when the Supreme Court overturned the Roe decision in Dobbs v.
-Jackson Women’s Health Organization case, and for the first time in U.S. history took away a fundamental right.
-As Justices Breyer, Sotomayor and Kagan noted in their dissenting opinion in Dobbs, one result of the court’s “decision is certain: the curtailment of women’s rights, and of their status as free and equal citizens.”
-Predictably, many states have now banned and even criminalized abortion services, and women in those states once again face the risk of death to obtain appropriate reproductive healthcare.
+After the decision, the Janes disbanded and for the next fifty years women in the United States were able to obtain medically safe abortions.
+All of that changed in June 2022, however, when the Supreme Court overturned the decision in case, and for the first time in U.S. history took away a fundamental right.
+As Justices Breyer, Sotomayor and Kagan noted in their dissentin…

 Share This Event